Miro Rainsford

 Biography

-Miro Rainsford (he/they) is a counsellor, clinical member of the Psychotherapy and Counselling Federation of Australia, and early career researcher in the behavioural sciences.
+Dr Miro Rainsford (he/they) is a registered psychologist and early career researcher in the behavioural sciences.
 They are based in nipaluna/Hobart, lutruwita/Tasmania, on the unceded lands of the palawa people.
 Miro has used EMDR in a wide variety of settings including their private practice, EAP and critical incident response, and counselling within non-governmental organisations including supporting those affected by the Disability Royal Commission.